xpenatan/gdx-teavm/README.md

 # Libgdx Dragome Backend
 This backend use [DragomeSDK](https://github.com/dragome/dragome-sdk) to generate libgdx games to javascript.
-Its similar to GWT but better.
+A alternative to gwt backend.

 * Its fast to compile ¹
 * Easy to use
 * Lightweight ²